 The triazoles, which include fluconazole (marketed generically and under the brand name Diflucan® by Pfizer), itraconazole (marketed under the brand name Sporanox® by Janssen Pharmaceuticals) and voriconazole (also marketed by Pfizer under the brand name Vfend®) have the least reported incidence of side effects as compared to other classes of antifungals.
 Triazoles are generally thought to be limited by a narrower spectrum of activity and have issues with drug-to-drug interactions and acquired resistance.
 The majority of triazole units sold in the U.S. are attributed to fluconazole.
 Fluconazole in particular is often used in "less compromised" patients as prophylaxis or first-line empirical therapy.
 Fluconazole patients are often switched to an amphotericin B product once a clinician is convinced that a patient has a fungal infection.
 Voriconazole is a second-generation triazole approved in May 2002 and is available in intravenous and oral formulations.
-Voriconazole carries a broader spectrum of activity than first generation triazoles; however, it carries with it a narrower spectrum of activity versus CAB and the lipid amphotericin B formulations, while also retaining the same potential for drug-to-drug interactions and acquired resistance as the first generation triazoles.
-Voriconazole is indicated for the treatment of invasive aspergillosis, candidemia in nonneutropenic patients, esophageal candidiasis, and scedosporium apiospermum and fusariosis in patients intolerant of, or refractory to, other therapy.
-Additional triazole products are in late-stage clinical development by pharmaceutical companies, including posiconazole, which was approved by the FDA in September 2006 and is marketed under the brand name Noxafil® by Schering-Plough.
+Voriconazole carries a broader spectrum of activity than first generation triazoles; however, it carries with it a narrower spectrum of activity versus CAB and the lipid amphotericin B formulations, while also retaining the treatment of invasive aspergillosis, candidemia in nonneutropenic patients, esophageal candidiasis, and secdosporium apiospermum and fusariosis in patients intolerant of, or refractory to, other therapy.
+Additional triazole products are in late-stage clinical development by pharmaceutical companies, including posiconazole, which was approved by the FDA in September 2006 and is marketed under the brand name.
+Noxafil® by Schering-Plough.

 The echinocandins are the newest class of products to enter the IV antifungal market.
 These exhibit fewer of the CAB side effects but, like the triazoles, have a more limited spectrum of activity and less clinical data supporting widespread use across a variety of fungal pathogens.
 Caspofungin (marketed under the brand name Cancidas® by Merck) was approved in the U.S. in January 2001 and was the first echinocandin to receive FDA approval.
 In March 2005, the FDA approved the second echinocandin, micafungin sodium for injection and in May 2005, Astellas launched this product under the brand name Mycamine® in the U.S. Caspofungin is indicated for the treatment of invasive aspergillosis in patients who are refractory to or intolerant of other therapies, esophageal candidiasis and candidemia.
 Micafungin is indicated for the treatment of esophageal candidiasis and prophylaxis of candida infections in patients undergoing hematopoietic stem cell transplantation.
-In February 2006, the FDA approved the third echinocandin, anidulafungin, (marketed under the brand name EraxisTM by Pfizer).
+In February 2006, the FDA approved the third echinocandin, anidulafungin, (marketed under the brand name Eraxistm by Pfizer).
 Anidulafungin is indicated for the treatment of esophageal candidiasis, candidemia and other candida infections.